The Strongest Man in the Bible: 7 Things To Learn From Him

 So, Delilah told the Philistines she finally discovered Samson’s secret.
 As they came, they brought the money for her reward.

-But first, Delilah tricked Samson to sleep on her knees.
+But first, she tricked Samson to sleep on her knees.
 Then, she asked for a man to shave off the seven locks of his hair (verse 19).

 As Samson woke up, he could not break free.